Home

 We might think that Orange and Physalis are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Orange and Physalis Facts such as their taste, shape, color, and size are also distinct.
 The difference between Orange and Physalis is explained here.

-The amount of calories in 100 gm of fresh Orange and Physalis with peel is 63.00 kcal and 77.00 kcal and the amount of calories without peel is 47.00 kcal and Not Available respectively.
+The amount of calories in 100 gm of fresh Orange and Physalis with peel is 63.00 kcal and 77.00 kcal and the amount of calories without peel is 47.00 kcal and 36.00 kcal respectively.
 Thus, Orange and Physalis belong to Low Calorie Fruits and High Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Orange and Physalis is Sapindales and Solanales respectively.
 Orange belongs to Rutaceae family and Physalis belongs to Solanaceae family.
 Orange belongs to Citrus genus of C. × sinensis species and Physalis belongs to Physalis genus of Physalis species.
 Beings plants, both fruits belong to Plantae Kingdom.

 Low Calorie Fruits